believemanasseh/ktor-panel/README.md

 Create your own Mustache templates in your resources directory to override the defaults:

-- `kt-admin-index.hbs` - Main dashboard template
+- `kt-panel-index.hbs` - Main dashboard template
-- `kt-admin-list.hbs` - List view for database records
+- `kt-panel-list.hbs` - List view for database records
-- `kt-admin-create.hbs` - Form for creating new records
+- `kt-panel-create.hbs` - Form for creating new records
-- `kt-admin-details.hbs` - Detailed view of a record
+- `kt-panel-details.hbs` - Detailed view of a record
-- `kt-admin-update.hbs` - Form for updating existing records
+- `kt-panel-update.hbs` - Form for updating existing records

 ## Testing